Working Remotely From Japan: Your Comprehensive How-To Guide

 2. Working Holiday visa

-Japan has bilateral arrangements with 29 countries for people between the ages of 18 and 30 years to enter each other's country to spend the holiday there while allowing the individual to work to help fund their travel.
+Japan has bilateral arrangements with 32 countries and regions as of April 2026 for people between the ages of 18 and 30 years to enter each other's country to spend the holiday there while allowing the individual to work to help fund their travel.

 Go to the Ministry of Foreign Affairs of Japan's Working Holiday Programmes page for more information.